command-z-z/command-z-z/README.md

 🧘 To be honest, I should touch grass, but the grass ran.

-🖐️ I am Eugene, from China, yet another average 24y/o guy pursuing  Master in Computer Science.
+🖐️ I am Eugene, from China, yet another average25y/o guy pursuing  Master in Computer Science.

-🤖 I am a first-year graduate student, and interested in Computer Graphics/Vision.
+🤖 I am a second-year graduate student, and interested in Computer Graphics/Vision and Robot Navigation.

 💻 I am MacOS and Arch Linux user, also addicted in Terminal with a Neovim enthusiast and hacking WMs.